 12. Will you inspect my roof?

 During service, many contractors take a moment to inspect the roof and new materials for signs of wear or noticeable damage.
+You should ask to make sure that your roofer will perform an inspection and provide you with a thorough report before hiring them.

 13. Do you have experience with specific roofing materials?

 Of course, your chosen roofer should know how to handle asphalt tiles, metal roofing, modified bitumen, and many other roofing materials on the market.
+If you’re getting a specific type of roofing material installed or repaired, you should ensure that your roofer has experience working with that material.

 14. What do you do when it rains?